Kazakhstan in the Junior Eurovision Song Contest: History

+2013–2017: Before participation

 On 25 November 2017, Channel 31 of Kazakhstan revealed their intention to participate in the Junior Eurovision Song Contest 2018.
 Initial claims emerged on 22 December 2017 from both the Kazakh Minister of Culture and Sports, Arystanbek Muhamediuly and the Director General of Channel 31, Bagdat Kodzhahmetov claiming that Kazakhstan had applied to become a member of the EBU, with the hope of participating both in the Eurovision Song Contest and the Junior Eurovision Song Contest.
 Kodzhahmetov invited Daneliya Tuleshova, winner of the fourth season of Ukraine's version of The Voice Kids, to take part in the casting process to represent Kazakhstan in the Junior Eurovision Song Contest.
 The next day, however, the EBU made a statement rejecting the possibility of Kazakhstan becoming an active member of the EBU, as Kazakhstan is neither within the European Broadcasting Area nor the Council of Europe.

 Prior to this, Kazakhstan had sent a delegation to the and contests and broadcast the latter live.
 Channel 31 also stated its intention to broadcast the contest in 2018 and 2019.
 Khabar Agency has been an associate member of the European Broadcasting Union (EBU) since January 2016.

+2018–2022: Participation

 On 25 July 2018, Kazakhstan's national broadcaster, Khabar Agency, announced that they would be making their Junior Eurovision debut at the 2018 contest in Minsk, Belarus.
-The country was represented by the song "Ózińe sen" performed by Daneliya Tuleshova, placing sixth in a field of 20 songs with 171 points.
+The country was represented by the song "Ózińe sen" performed by aforementioned Daneliya Tuleshova, placing sixth in a field of 20 songs with 171 points.
 It was announced on 18 July 2019 that Kazakhstan would participate in the 2019 contest in Gliwice.
 In late July 2019, Yerzhan Maksim was internally chosen as the second entrant for Kazakhstan.
 His song, "Armanyńnan qalma", ended up in 2nd place in a field of 19 countries, receiving 227 points.
 Maksim's success was repeated in the 2020 contest in Warsaw, where Karakat Bashanova, with the song "Forever", placed 2nd with 152 points.
 Kazakhstan was represented in the 2021 contest in Paris by Alinur Khamzin and Beknur Zhanibekuly with the song "Ertegı älemı (Fairy World)", which managed to achieve another top 10 result for the country: 8th place in a field of 19 countries, receiving 121 points.
 In 2022, David Charlin represented the country in Yerevan with the song "Jer-Ana (Mother Earth)".
 He could not repeat the success of his predecessors and went on to place 15th in a field of 16 countries, receiving 47 points.
 This was the worst result Kazakhstan had achieved since it first entered the contest, and also the first time the country had finished outside the Top 10.